Kootenay Career Development Society offers a hefty helping hand to both businesses and job seekers

 Carver is proud of her staff for their accomplishments and their wide-ranging services, some of which are now available in person once again.

-“It's exciting to have developed so many new resources for employers and job seekers over the past nine months, most of which are now available 24/7 on our websites,” she said.
+“It's exciting to have developed so many new resources for employers and job seekers, most of which are now available 24/7 on our websites,” she said.
 “And we are back to offering in-person services in compliance with Public Health Orders and WorkSafe BC regulations.”

 Programs and services for employers